shariq1989/cookbook/content/recipe/pakistani_aloo_keema.md

 +++
-title = " Pakistani Aloo Keema- Minced Beef and Potato" date = "2021-03-10"
+title = " Pakistani Aloo Keema- Minced Beef and Potato" date = "2021-11-29"
-description = "I hope you enjoy this aloo keema our family loves." tags = [
+description = "Keema or qeema is a Pakistani and Indian dish made of minced meat, onions, garlic, tomatoes, spices, and herbs.
+Keema usually refers to ground beef, lamb, or chicken, cooked with a combination of peas, potatoes, ginger, garlic, chillies, and onions.
+I hope you enjoy this aloo keema our family loves." tags = [
     "entree",
  ]

-thumbnail= "images/alooqeema.jpeg"
+thumbnail= "images/alookeema.jpeg"
 +++

 Servings: 6 <!--more-->